Silverfeelin/Starbound-SpawnableItemPack/README.md

 ## Installation
 * [Download](https://github.com/Silverfeelin/SpawnableItemPack/releases) the release for the current version of Starbound.
 * Place the `SpawnableItemPack.pak` file in your mods folder (eg. `D:\Steam\steamapps\common\Starbound\mods\`).
 Overwrite the existing file if necessary.
 * Optionally, place the `ManipulatedUI.pak` in the same mods folder.
-This is only necessary if you don't have this mod yet (or your version is outdated).
+This step is necessary if you don't have this mod yet (or your version is outdated).
  * This file is included in the zipped release.

 ## Usage